-Jeb Bush has shown
+Jeb Bush wants the

 his clear and unequivocal support for quotas and affirmative

-action throughout state government.
+action throughout government.
 Although touted as a

 move toward "fairness", Governor Bush's "One Florida" has